The Duffield Family Foundation (Maddie's Fund)

 How to Apply

-Grants Portal: Maddie's Fund uses a centralized online Grants Portal for most applications.
-Organizations should visit the portal login page to create an account and fill out organization and contact information before applying.
+Grants Portal: Maddie's Fund uses a centralised online Grants Portal for most applications.
+Organisations should visit the portal login page to create an account and fill out organisation and contact information before applying.

-Application Timing: Applications are only accepted during designated application periods for each specific grant program.
+Application Timing: Applications are only accepted during designated application periods for each specific grant programme.
 Applications submitted before the application round opens or after it closes may be declined.
-Grant opportunities and deadlines vary by program.
+Grant opportunities and deadlines vary by programme.

-Sign Up for Notifications: Organizations should join the Maddie's Mailing List to receive emails when new grant opportunities or application periods open.
+Sign Up for Notifications: Organisations should join the Maddie's Mailing List to receive emails when new grant opportunities or application periods open.

 Pre-Application Contact: If you have questions about the application or wish to clarify anything, contact the Grants Team BEFORE submitting.
 Once submitted, applications may be considered final and changes may not be permitted.